xavibenjamin/theboldreport.net/_posts/2015-07-31-redirects-on-heroku-with-rack-rewrite.md

 categories: articles best
 custom_type: post
 tags: [Development, Jekyll, Jekyll on Heroku]
+subtitle: Moved this blog to Heroku, now what?
 ---
-Moved this blog to Heroku, now what?

 A month ago, [I moved this blog over to Heroku](/2015/06/hosting-a-jekyll-site-on-heroku/), and I’ve been really happy.
 It’s made writing and deploying a lot easier.
 But I needed a way to redirect the feeds to FeedPress and display my nice 404 page, which I had no idea how to do.

 I did some digging and found out I could use `Rack::Rewrite`.
 Understanding how exactly to get this to work took me longer than I would’ve liked, but I finally figured it out.